 tested.
 After we retired from the Navy

-in Seattle, came more abuse, then I heard in my spirit, "Enough is
+in Seattle, came more incidents of abuse, then I heard in my spirit, "Enough is

 enough", for "God is not obligated to strive with man forever".
-He never told me to divorce.
-We were separated for 2 years, as I sought for reconciliation, but he found someone else.
+I wanted counseling.
+He never told me to divorce him.
+I separated for 2 years, as I sought for reconciliation, but he found someone else.
 I don't know if he ever accepted that knock on the door of his heart by the Lord God who loves him, for he was a troubled soul.

 And so, I closed a

-chapter in our lives, even though I still had hope, I divorced with a broken heart, for I didn't even have my anger to sustain me.
-Compassion had given into forgiveness, and I let it go.
+chapter in our lives I divorced with a broken heart, for I didn't even have my anger to sustain me.
+Compassion had given way to forgiveness, and I let it go.

 By now, the children were 15 to 24, and so, after 25 years of marriage we

-divorced without further contact.
+divorced.
 His choice was to never see his family again, and he meant it, with "I'm not going to be a part-time father" in fact, not a father at all.
 The father wounds are on the sons.
 The word "anger" used the 1st time in the Bible is "Where is my father?!!"

-HOW he could throw away such a beautiful family with six fine kids, is beyond me.
-I never rejected him to the children, for he is their father, 1/2 of who they are is of him.
-He would do a good enough job of that on himself, for they would find out on their own how he was as he continued to reject and refused to see them, or his graqndchildren.
+HOW he could throw away such a beautiful family is beyond me.
+I never spoke against him to the children, for he is their father.
+1/2 of who they are is of him.
+He would do a good enough job of that for himself.
+He continued to reject and refused to see them or his grandchildren.

 His biggest mistake was in rejecting God who loved him.
 I pray my sons and daughters don't make that same mistake, and be "like father, like son"!
 We need to break this generational curse!
 What the world doesn't need is another bitter man or woman.
 We need love of God for a changed life.